Advertisment

 You can reduce the chances of getting UTIs if you urinate right after intercourse.
 Your risk could drop even more if you combine this with appropriate water and frequent restroom breaks.
 Remember that if you are having a burning sensation while urinating you must consult a doctor.

-UTI Sexual health
+Sexual health UTI

 Advertisment